 Collaboration is critical for change to be meaningful and sustainable.
 As a not-for-profit focused on conducting research to benefit every link in the cotton supply chain, Cotton Incorporated has a unique expertise that complements our own.
 Working with Cotton Incorporated gave important insights about our product in application.
 Insights that would have taken much longer to discover without the industry expertise they offered.

-Earlier this year, we also announced our collaboration with Ralph Lauren, the first fashion brand to apply this technology for more sustainable cotton dyeing.
+We also announced our collaboration with Ralph Lauren, the first fashion brand to apply this technology for more sustainable cotton dyeing.
 Building on our work with Cotton Incorporated, we’ve collaborated closely with Ralph Lauren to optimize the use of ECOFAST Pure as part of their new Color on Demand platform.
-Later this year, we will also release a detailed manual on how to use ECOFAST Pure as a tool to encourage adoption and help standardize more sustainable cotton dyeing in the fashion and textile industries.
+We released a detailed manual on how to use ECOFAST Pure as a tool to encourage adoption and help standardize more sustainable cotton dyeing in the fashion and textile industries.

 We will continue to reach across the value chain – working with brands, mills and others – to color cotton with integrity.
 Will you join us?